shyrodgau/imbraw2dng/cameraprofiles.md

 For instruction how to use them, see the documentation or help of you software.

 Note: The profiles were made on 35mm for Fresnel + PDLC.
 The difference to MF can probably be neglected if the Fresnel + PDLC type is the same.
-For other combinations (PDLC only, Fresnel or EG-xxx only, PDLC and Fresnel inverted as on some MF types) we could do a separate calibration, if these current ones would not be good enough.
+For other combinations (Film, PDLC only, Fresnel or EG-xxx only, PDLC and Fresnel inverted as on some MF types) we could do a separate calibration, if these current ones would not be good enough.

 Note: All profiles of the same type have the same contents.
 That of the DCP profiles also should match the calibration data that is contained inside